cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 $ checkersd query checkers can-play-move 0 black 2 3 3 4
 ```

-Black not capturing the mandatory red piece returns:
+If black fails to capture a mandatory red piece, it returns:

 ```
 possible: false
 reason: 'wrong move%!(EXTRA string=Invalid move: {2 3} to {3 4})'
 ```

-The reason given is understandable if not pleasant to read.
-For instance it lacks the reason why the move is invalid.
-There is room to improve the message.
+The reason given is understandable, but it does not clarify why the move is invalid.
+There is room to improve this message.

 </CodeGroupItem>
 <CodeGroupItem title="After forfeit">